All About Medical and Clinical Laboratory Technologists

 - Enter data from analysis of medical tests or clinical results into computer for storage.

-When polled, Medical and Clinical Laboratory Technologists say the following skills are most frequently used in their jobs:
+Medical and Clinical Laboratory Technologists state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.